shaikhawesh/On-Demand-Exam-System/README.md

 Note---
-You can make new users and faculty also but you cannot make new admin so, here is the pasword of admin login: username:- admin password:- 123
+You can make new users and faculty also but you cannot make new admin so, here is the pasword of admin login- username:- admin password:- 123